ThomasBrazier/snpArcher-dev/README.md

 Identify:
 - SNPs that are putative pseudo-heterozygotes due to CNVs (called deviants in the rCNV method).
 A ‘CNV’ SNP is categorized as a putative CNV if it is supported by at least two of the statistics (based on their p-values) and by the K-means clustering method (which is independent of thresholds and cut-off values).
 - deviant SNPs that are not statistically supported as CNVs, but are flagged as outliers and less reliable than other SNPs called.
 Let the user decide if he wants to remove these deviant SNPs or not.
-- the entire multicopy regions, or CNV regions, instead of SNP-based annotation.
-BED format.
+- multicopy regions, based on a sliding windows approach.

 `rCNV` is set with the recommended parameters for WGS data.